Jyotir-Parmar/minesweeper-code/README.md

 ### 1. Clone the repo.
 ### 2. Install node if it is not already installed.
 ### 3. Install dependencies by running npm install / yarn add in root directory.
-### 4. To run the code use npm run serve / yarn serve
+### 4. To run the code use npm run start / yarn start